abrasive/shairport/README.md

 $ git clone https://github.com/mikebrady/shairport-sync.git
 ```

-Next, `cd` into the shairport-sync directory and execute the following command:
+Next, `cd` into the shairport-sync directory and execute the following commands:
 ```
+$ git checkout development
 $ autoreconf -i -f
 ```
 (Note that the `autoreconf...` step may take some time on less powerful machines.)